barrytsmith/slightbox/README.md

 - Prioritized accessibility
 - Mobile friendly

 So I made Slightbox to do all of those things.
-Preview a [demo of slightbox](https://rawgit.com/thebarrytone/slightbox/master/index.html).
+Preview a [demo of slightbox](https://rawgit.com/thebarrytone/slightbox/master/index.html) [note: this preview isn't working completely well on mobile devices].

 ###No jQuery